lake-wg/authz/draft-selander-lake-authz.md

 W verifies and decrypts ENC_ID using the relevant algorithms of the selected cipher suite SS (see {{reuse}}), and obtains ID_U.

 W calculates the hash of message_1 H(message_1), and associates this session identifier to the device identifier ID_U.
-If H(message_1) is not unique among session identifiers associated to this device identifier of U, the protocol SHALL be discontinued.
+If H(message_1) is not unique among session identifiers associated to this device identifier of U, the EDHOC session SHALL be aborted.

 W uses ID_U to look up the associated authorization policies for U and enforces them.
 This is out of scope for the specification.